DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual.md

 ![ESP32 Wrover CAM with Sparkfun Endpoint](/_static/images/ex-sensorcam/esp32-wrover-sparkfun-endpoint.png)

-For a limited reach, perhaps using a LTC4311 terminator/buffer at the CS to boost signal rise times and range, the cheaper PCA9515A may be used with the Wrover-CAM connected as below.
-The cable to the CAM can be up to 2m long using twisted pairs (cat5?).
+For a limited reach, perhaps using a LTC4311 terminator/buffer at the CS to boost signal rise times and range, the cheaper PCA9515A may be used with the Wrover-CAM connected as shown.
+The cable to the CAM can be up to 2m long using twisted pairs (cat5?) but may need tuning with extra pullup resistors.

 ### 3. Enhanced 't' cmd for pvtThresholds